 While living with family, punishment involved being locked in a room with no food or drink.
 Other punishment included being locked out of the house in freezing temperatures without proper clothing.

 By age 6, Klapheke was entered into the foster care system.
-Therapy sessions began at the University of Kansas as her first foster parents had second thought of adopting due to her behavioral problems, such as severe temper tantrums.
+Therapy sessions began at the University of Kentucky as her first foster parents had second thought of adopting due to her behavioral problems, such as severe temper tantrums.

 When Klapheke was nine-years-old, she was adopted by Tina Romano.
 Again, Klapheke was being sexually abused, by Roman’s now ex-husband.